 GRNs should capture dates, locations, persons involved in the transaction and the contents of the cargo entering the warehouse.
 The exact structure, contents and sequence of a GRN vary depending on needs – as an example, an organization focused on medical interventions may need to track batch and lot numbers, while an organization focused on food may choose to track items by the kilogram.
 Organizations should consider their own internal requirements when drafting a GRN.

-Goods Release Note – A goods release note serves a similar function as a GRN, however a release note’s goal is to capture the information on items as they leave the warehouse.
+Goods Release Note/Stock Release Order – A goods release note serves a similar function as a GRN, however a release note’s goal is to capture the information on items as they leave the warehouse.
 Many organizations choose to use the release note the same as an official pick-order; the requesting party initiates the release note indicating which items are required, and obtains counter signature from the appropriate entity within the organization.
 A completed release note will capture the final dates, quantities and persons involved with the loading all the way to the truck.
 A proper release note will tell a story of what was removed, why and by whom.
 Many agencies don’t actively use release notes, opting to only use waybills at the time of release or communicating pick-orders via email.

 Example Stock Card:

-A stock card should include:
+A stock card should at the bare minimum include: